God Help the Girl

 You Never Blow Yr Trip Forever

-Gong began as an Anglo-French-Australian collective in the late '60s, infamous for their heroic hallucinogen intake and their exceedingly strange music.
-Some fans believe that they're the ultimate trip, but I've known others who claim that 'tripping to this stuff just doesn't work'; I suppose it's a case of one man's meat, really.
+Gong began as an Anglo-French-Australian collective in the late '60s, legendary for their heroic hallucinogen intake and their exceedingly strange music.
+Some fans believe they're the ultimate trip, but I've known others who claim that 'tripping to this stuff just doesn't work'; one man's meat, I suppose.
 Anyway, by the early '70s, they'd concocted a strange tale of Pothead Pixies, Octave Doctors and the estimable Zero the Hero, known as the Flying Teapot Trilogy, consisting of Flying Teapot, Angel's Egg and You.

-If you're at all familiar with Gong's working methods, you'll be on familiar territory with You, although it's probably the least manic of the trilogy, presaging the band's later move into jazzier realms, with more groove-based material, like A Sprinkling Of Clouds or the lengthy and excellent The Isle Of Everywhere.
+If you're at all familiar with Gong's working methods, you'll be on familiar territory with You, although it's probably the least manic of the trilogy, presaging the band's later move into jazzier realms, with more groove-based material, not least A Sprinkling Of Clouds or the lengthy and excellent The Isle Of Everywhere.
 The only jarring note is the rather silly Perfect Mistery, but where Gong are concerned, you have to take the rough with the smooth...
-Anyway, for (to my knowledge) the only time in their career, the band opted to use a Mellotron on the album, amusingly credited as 'Mellowdrone', played by Hi T Moonweed (a.k.a.
+Anyway, for the only time in their career, they opted to use a Mellotron, amusingly credited as 'Mellowdrone', played by Hi T Moonweed (a.k.a.
 Tim Blake).
 It's used chiefly as a background wash, with a subtle string line on Master Builder and choir and string chords on A Sprinkling Of Clouds.
 It's hard to say, but the best use is probably on You Never Blow Yr Trip Forever, but none of it's especially overt.

 See: Daevid Allen & Kramer